 Ebert must have hated being at the top of a revolutionary government.
-He distrusted the workers’ and solders’ councils and struggled to prevent a social revolution that might led to a Bolshevik overthrow as in Russia.
+He distrusted the workers’ and solders’ councils and struggled to prevent a social revolution that might lead to a Bolshevik overthrow as in Russia.
 Today, historians agree that the danger of a Bolshevik revolution was over-estimated.
 Back then, people were in a state of shock, it was a violent society and no one knew how many Spartacists would take up arms to overthrow the government.

 At the end of 1918, the so far peaceful revolution became bloody.
 Ebert, in his struggle to avoid a left-wing overthrow at any rate, decided to cooperate with the old elites.
 He even had military forces march against striking workers and sailors.
 That alienated a lot of his supporters, and in the eyes of the left wing Socialists made him a traitor.

 Thereafter, political enmity became hatred.
 In Berlin, Saxony, the Rhineland, and the Ruhr area, general strikes and heavy fighting made the first years of the Weimar Republic almost civil-war-like.